• Skip to primary navigation

 Because a bottle of good quality balsamic vinegar is expensive, store the vinegar correctly so that you can use it all.

-Modern commercial balsamic vinegar has been aged for a few months, rather than many years, and has a lower quality and shorter shelf life than classic balsamic vinegar.
+Balsamic Vinegar of Modena has been aged for a few months and up to 3 years and has a lower quality and shorter shelf life than traditional balsamic vinegar.

 How to Store Balsamic Vinegar

-Although balsamic vinegar’s shelf life is indefinite, storing balsamic vinegar incorrectly can cause it to deteriorate and possibly spoil.
-Store balsamic vinegar in a cool, dark cupboard with the cap firmly secured.
+Although balsamic vinegar’s shelf life is indefinite, storing it incorrectly can cause it to deteriorate and possibly spoil.
+Store balsamic vinegar in a cool, dark cupboard or pantry with the cap firmly secured.
+After opening the bottle, make sure always to seal it tightly when not in use.
+If the bottle is left unsealed, the vinegar can oxidize, which may lead to flavor changes.

 These are the elements that will cause the vinegar to deteriorate:

-• Light — Exposure to light causes a reaction in the natural chemicals in the vinegar, making the vinegar lose the intensity of its flavor.
-When buying balsamic vinegar, choose a brand in a dark bottle rather than a clear glass bottle, and store the vinegar in a dark cupboard to minimize light exposure
+• Light — Exposure to direct light or direct sunlight causes a reaction in the natural chemicals in the vinegar, making the vinegar lose the intensity of its flavor.
+When buying balsamic vinegar, choose a brand in a dark bottle rather than a clear glass bottle, and store the vinegar in a dark cupboard or pantry to minimize light exposure.

-• Heat — Multiplication of bacteria is possible in vinegar stored at temperatures above 80°F. Avoid storing balsamic vinegar on the kitchen counter or in a cupboard next to the oven.
+• Heat — Multiplication of bacteria is possible in vinegar stored at temperatures above 80°F. Avoid storing balsamic vinegar on the kitchen counter or in a cupboard beside the oven.
 Store the vinegar in a cool cupboard with a temperature between 60 and 80°F

 How to Tell if Balsamic Vinegar Is Bad